-Traveling France has been so fun and learning about interesting foods especially.
+Traveling to France has been so fun and learning about interesting foods especially.
 One of the most delicious sausages is Merguez.
 It’s similar to Chorizo.
 But they are usually made with ground lamb (sometimes beef or both) and spicy Harissa seasoning to give it power.
 These stuffed zucchini boats are easy to make and can be vegan or vegetarian by omitting the meat and or cheese.
 Just stuff them with your favorite sauteed veggies and add a teaspoon of Harissa seasoning (traditional hot seasoning used throughout middle-eastern countries).
 These are considered Keto-friendly but can remain Paleo by omitting the cheese.
-I rarely eat cheese but when I do it is goat cheese or almond!
+I rarely eat cheese, but when I do, it is goat cheese or almond!

 Tribute to the Chef:

 By the end of the 20th century, Merguez became one of France’s most popular sausages and served in many restaurants.
 It’s not a surprise since the North African countries were French colonies 150 years ago.
 North Africans are the largest minority group in France, so it’s no wonder these delicious sausages are popular in France.
 These morals originated from the region of Maghreb.
 Many middle-easterners and Europeans enjoy this delicious sausage as well.
 From Morocco to Tunisia to Algeria, these lamb-filled spicy sausages are a popular grilled dish.
 We found them in Germany at the local butcher store.
 You might be lucky and find them in your local meat market.
 You won’t be sorry!
 So now you know!

 Grilled Merguez Zucchini Boats

 - 4 medium zucchini

 - 1/2 cup soft goat cheese (or dairy-free): divided in half